Kajabi/sage-archived/README.md

 $ bin/webpack-dev-server
 ```

-It's reccomended to run the Sage documentation site in tandom with Kajabi-Products.
+It's recommended to run the Sage documentation site in tandem with Kajabi-Products.
 The documentation site is hosted through port `4000` to avoid conflicts with Kajabi-Products' use of the `30XX` range.

 ## Deploying Sage
 ### Cut A New Version Of Sage
 The Sage version is set via the `./package.json` version.

-It is reccomended to use the [`yarn version`](https://classic.yarnpkg.com/en/docs/cli/version/) command for this because it also handles tagging the git commit.
+It is recommended to use the [`yarn version`](https://classic.yarnpkg.com/en/docs/cli/version/) command for this because it also handles tagging the git commit.

 ### Update Kajabi-Products To The Latest Sage Version
-Our main app is updated by pulling setting a version-tagged commit from the Kajabi/Sage master branch as the source for the Sage frontend dependancy.
+Our main app is updated by pulling setting a version-tagged commit from the Kajabi/Sage master branch as the source for the Sage frontend dependency.

 This can be done using:
 ```bash